 How About an Entertainment Room?

 If your sunroom is completely closed off, you can furnish it with indoor furniture and electronics without worry.
 With its extra focus on the outdoors, but safely protected from the elements, it can become a welcome, entertaining retreat.
 If you choose to use your sunroom as an entertainment room, go with neutral walls for a safe background to all your entertaining.
 Gray is especially pleasing.

 Another solution if you’re extending your living space with a sunroom?
 Keep the sunroom in the same color family as the rest of your home.
 Simply extend the color scheme of your other living spaces into your sunroom for a cohesive look.

 An Explosion of Nature

 Are you a color lover?
 Don’t stifle your passion — bring it into your sunroom!
 Look to nature again for your inspiration, but don’t hold back.
 Find your favorite bright colors from flowers, and use those in your furniture and accents.
-Keep it controlled by painting your walls and ceiling white.
+Keep it controlled by painting your walls green and ceiling white.

 An Airy Look

 If you want an airy, light feeling, white is almost always a perfect paint color choice for a sunroom.
 White on white on white works — and it works beautifully in a sunny space.
 In fact, it works so well that you simply can’t go wrong when you choose white for your sunroom.
 Paint your walls white, paint the ceiling white, and even hang window treatments that are white.
 Bring in natural elements with wood flooring, and add in soft hues throughout the rest of the room.